dagster-io/dagster/python_modules/dagster/docs/sections/learn/guides/028_to_030_upgrade_guide.md

 This is a fairly mechanical transition.

-6. **define_stub_solid no longer in top-level dagster**
+### 6. define_stub_solid no longer in top-level dagster

 This is now an internal utility function.
 If you really, really need it:

 `from dagster.core.utility_solids import define_stub_solid`

-7. **Environments are raw dictionaries rather that config.\* classes**
+### 7. Environments are raw dictionaries rather than config.\* classes

 Per update 1 config classes no longer are public or used in the execute_pipeline family of APIs.
 Use raw dictionaries instead.
 They should be shaped **exactly** like the yaml files.

-Before:
+**Before:**

 ```py
     environment = config.Environment(